-- Have something to say: too often comms are avoided because there aren’t big messages to share but letting the workforce know that detailed issues are taking time to work through gives reassurance of progress.
+- Have something to say: too often comms are avoided because there aren’t big messages to share.
+But letting the workforce know that detailed issues are taking time to work through gives reassurance of progress.

 - Use change management techniques effectively: to build wider understanding and acceptance of new companywide principles.
-Holding open question forums, town halls and circulating answer to questions gives confidence that management are both listening and adapting their approach.
+Holding open question forums, town halls and circulating answers to questions gives confidence that management are both listening and adapting their approach.

 2. Demonstrate an appreciation of the other partner’s values, ways of working and priorities

 Even in cases where the integration more closely resembles a takeover than a merger of equals, the different cultural entities need to be carefully managed along the journey.

 From the onset, align on common terminology, governance and simple ways of working.
 This need not be the ‘lowest common denominator’ approach, but rather the most pragmatic and effective way to achieve the aims of the integration.

 Define the culture you want to see emerge between the two organisations.
 Do you want to create a blend of cultures or do you want the acquired company to assimilate the culture of the buyer?
 Use the integration as an opportunity to define something new and better, rather than hanging on to long-established norms.